Yukino2002/WEC-Parallel-Computing/Readme.md

 </br>The shortest distance can be easily calculated because that aspect of the solution is no different from the regular BFS algorithm, i.e., Distance[node] = Distance[parent] + 1.
 We also do not need to worry about mulitple traversals as we use the Visited array to store whether they have already been visited or not.

+</br>After running the program, the user only needs to enter the number of nodes, edges and the edges data set.
+We need to pass the source from where we want to calculate all the distances.

 </br>Finally, I print the list of shortest distances of all the nodes from the source.
 (All other nodes with distance zero apart from the source, are inaccessible.
-They can't be reached because they are not connected)
+Meaning, they can not be reached because they are not connected)